200sc/geva/README.md

 # GoEvo #
 # Version 0.0.2#

-This can build and evolve neural networks.
+This can build and evolve gps and neural networks.

 Usage: see test files, helper functions for usage don't exist yet really.